tcubed-group/.github/profile/README.md

 We leverage cutting-edge technologies and creative approaches to develop solutions that keep our clients ahead of the digital curve:

-- Modern Web Development
+- Modern Web and Mobile Development
-- Cybersecurity
-- Data Analytics
+- Artificial Intelligence and Machine Learning
-- Intelligent Automation
+- Data Analytics and Intelligent Automation

 [View our portfolio](https://www.tcubed.group/portfolio)